henriklehmanndk/henriklehmanndk/README.md

 - 👋 Hi, I’m @henriklehmanndk
 - 👀 I’m interested in Infrastructure automation, kubernetes management, cloud management and home automation (in my sparetime)
-- 🌱 I’m currentlygetting deeper into Azure, Kubernetes and Home assistant
+- 🌱 I’m currently getting deeper into Azure, Kubernetes and Home assistant
 - 💞️ I’m NOT looking to collaborate on any project at the moment

 <!---